 Wills is regularly tested on the California Bar Exam.
-The California Examiners test the same issues semi-frequently, so it is worth it to be aware of what these issues are.
+The California examiners frequently test the same issues, so it is worth knowing what these issues are.

 Here, we tell you how to approach Wills on the California Bar Exam, including some of the highly tested issues in Wills questions.